bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/b/BoreholeFilter_3fE4eMnCT7eveQISamMQlZ/Documentation.md

-Existence and type or properties of filter segment installed in the casing of a borehole
+Existence and type or properties of filter segment installed in the casing of a borehole.